geekzter/azure-identity-scripts/terraform/azure-devops/create-service-connection/doc-gen/header.md

 - Co-owners are required to be set on Entra ID app registration
 - The organization has an IT fulfillment process where identities are automatically created based on a service request

-Terraform employs a provider model which enable all changes to be made declaratively by a single tool and configuration:
+Terraform employs a provider model which enable all changes to be made by a single tool and configuration:

 | Service      | Provider | API |
 |--------------|----------|-----|